 Michael and I went to Washington, D.C., March 6-9, 2006.
 We got plane tickets from expedia.com and flew into Ronald Reagan National Airport.
 Our experiences were similar to what I did in 1977.
 I allowed for differences.
 Last time, my parents' generation was in power.
 Now, it is baby boomers.
 I told Michael that one day his group will be running the country.
 I try to impart both knowledge and wisdom!

-Michael is studying business law, and I wanted to give him an understanding of the federal government.
+Michael was studying business law, and I wanted to give him an understanding of the federal government.
 He knew the 3 branches: executive, legislative & judicial.
 He knew their functions.
-Congress makes laws, the judiciary interprets laws & cabinet secretaries put them into action.
+Congress makes laws, the judiciary interprets them & the cabinet secretaries put them into action.
 Branches are subject to checks and balances.
-For example, George Bush appointed judges, and the Senate confirmed them.
+For example, Bush appointed judges, and the Senate confirmed them.

-Things are tight in D.C. because of the War on Terror.
-Security is a necessary nuisance.
-After arriving, we walked along the Mall to the Capitol and Supreme Court Building.
+Things were tight in D.C. because of the War on Terror.
+Security was a necessary nuisance.
+After arriving, we walked along the Mall to the Capitol and the Supreme Court Building.
 In the Capitol rotunda, Michael wanted to know if Ronald Reagan laid in state on the white circle.
 The guide said he did.
 Michael got a picture of 3 of the seats in the Supreme Court Building.
 The big thing is to overturn Roe v.
 Wade.
-45 years of abortion have killed 60 million babies in an American Holocaust.
+47 years of abortion have killed over 60 million babies in an American Holocaust.
 9 justices sit on the Court.

 Day 3 began with the Bureau of Engraving and Printing.
 A popular tour!
 We saw a stack of one million dollars in $10 bills.
 Bills are made of cloth.
 They are 75% cotton, 25% linen.
-The Federal Reserve orders a sum of money to be printed by the BEP and sends it to the 12 Federal Reserve Banks.
+The Federal Reserve orders money to be printed by BEP and sends it out to the 12 Federal Reserve Banks.
 Michael needs to know about the Fed since he is in banking.
 We rounded the Tidal Basin to the Jefferson Memorial.
 We noted how Jefferson's statue faces the White House in the distance.
 I pointed out the cherry trees.
 We returned to the museums and art galleries along the Mall.
-Michael touched the moon rock in the Air and Space Museum as I had so long ago.
+Michael touched the moon rock in the Air and Space Museum as I had.
 We strolled through the National Gallery of Art.
 We sat and talked about life.

 Michael and I discussed future work and going into business together: real estate and condos.
 It was talk, but it was laying the foundation for cooperation between father and son.
 In Barnes and Noble, Michael looked at a Donald Trump book while I dozed.
 I showed him a letter I received from Senator Bill Frist of Tennessee regarding an increase in compensation for disabled veterans.